tclare/react-animated-typing/README.md

 ## 🧑‍💻 Usage

-To use, simply invoke the `AnimatedTyperText` component inside a React application.
+To use, simply invoke the `AnimatedTyper` component inside a React application.
 This component accepts the following props: